False start bedtime: What is it and how to deal with it

 How to fix false starts at bedtime

 Fixing bedtimes can be tricky, especially when you have a newborn.
-There is usually little point in starting to sleep train your baby until they get a bit older.
 As a newborn, you should keep in mind that they need as much sleep as they can get.
-Try not to put pressure on yourself regarding sleep training.

 There are a few things you can try to fix false start bedtimes for your little one.